 What we need now is not more experts, but commentators and writers who can interpret the field-specific knowledge for the general public.
 These commentators should include school and college teachers.
 The role of teachers in our society needs to be redefined.
 Moreover, popular science and economics writing should be encouraged.
 The expert community needs to let go of its general disdain of popular writing.

 Being a part of the scientific community, I can vouch for the fact that academic writing is excruciatingly boring.
 It’s is possibly the worst forms of communication I have come across.
 Accuracy should not always come at the expense of making the writing dull.
 I would go to the extent of saying that it is intentionally made uninteresting.
 Loaded with technical terminology, hard-to-read, hard-to-understand, and entirely bland.
 Popular writing, on the other hand, can communicate complexities to a larger audience in a more accessible way.
-Of course, to gain more acceptability among the expert community, both journalists and popular writers should avoid mis-representation and unnecessary dumbing-down of details.
+Of course, to gain more acceptability among the expert community, both journalists and popular writers should avoid misrepresentation and unnecessary dumbing-down of details.

 Fortunately, a correction has already started.
-Market is now rewarding people with multiple skills instead of ones with narrow expertise.
-Organisations now demand the ‘T-shaped’ skills in individuals.
+The market is now rewarding people with multiple skills instead of ones with narrow expertise.
+Organizations now demand the ‘T-shaped’ skills in individuals.
 We already have market innovators like facebook that is “as much psychology and sociology as it is technology”.
 The age of disciplinary research in academia is over and inter-disciplinary projects are the new norm.
 But still, there is a long way to go in this direction.
 I just hope that we won’t slip into a new age of faith, where experts are the new priests.

 PS: As this post has already set a context, here is a short list of some documentaries and books that, to me, are the best of popular science communication.